nightthinkerdawnreddy/karthikunnam/README.md

 ## Contact

-For questions or feedback, please reach out to the MoniThor development team at [StudioX@capitalone.com](mailto:StudioX@capitalone.com).
+For questions , please reach out to the MoniThor development team at [StudioX@capitalone.com](mailto:StudioX@capitalone.com).

 ---